 So, is there an ideal length for a blog post?
 The short answer is: not really.

 Rule of thumb is that if most of your audience comes to your blog from social media, you will probably be better off with shorter blog posts.
-People who spend a lot of time on social media are used to consume content in short bursts and will probably not have the patience (or the attention span) to read a 2000-word article.
+People who spend a lot of time on social media are used to consuming content in short bursts and will probably not have the patience (or the attention span) to read a 2000-word article.

 On the other hand, if your readers are more used to reading longer form content (books, eBooks, meaty articles, etc.) then long form articles will work better for your blog.

-If your article is really interesting, well written and it hits the perfect spot for your target audience they will stay with you even if you exceed 2000 or even 3000 words.
+If your article is really interesting, well written and it hits the perfect spot for your target audience, they will stay with you even if you exceed 2000 or even 3000 words.
 They are interested, they want to know what you have to share.

 My answer to “What is the ideal length for a blog post?”

 I would recommend you stay over the magical 300-word mark, though.
 This is the number of words that Google considers worth ranking.
 If you stay below 300 words Google might consider your page as “thin content” and not worth ranking as a page.
-And if SEO is one of the main reason for your blogging efforts, this would be detrimental.The ideal length for your blog post depends on your audience and your blogging goals.
+If SEO is one of the main reason for your blogging efforts, this would be very detrimental.The ideal length for your blog post depends on your audience and your blogging goals.
 Click To Tweet

 Over to you